Rolf Steinhausen: Career

-The '77 season saw Steinhausen favorite for the title, but he did not do it, for various engine problems.
-From the French GP Steinhausen changed to a new engine from Yamaha and a new passenger (Wolfgang Kalauch), which ended the season in 4th place with a win in Czechoslovakia.
+The 1977 season saw Steinhausen favorite for the title, but he did not do it, for various engine problems.
+From the French GP, Steinhausen changed to a new engine from Yamaha and a new passenger (Wolfgang Kalauch), which ended the season in fourth place with a win in Czechoslovakia.
 Remembered for the Belgian Grand Prix, where the German marked the lap record at 200.520 km/h.

-Despite winning his third Sidecar TT, he had an anonymous 1978, finishing in 14th place in the world championship, the 1979 season saw Steinhausen fighting for the title of the category B2A, finishing in 2nd place behind the Swiss Rolf Biland.
+Despite winning his third Sidecar TT, Steinhausen had an anonymous 1978, finishing in 14th place in the world championship, the 1979 season saw Steinhausen fighting for the title of the category B2A, finishing in second place behind the Swiss Rolf Biland.
 That '79 title was one of the last competitive seasons for Steinhausen, whose career ended in late 1989, having won two German sidecar titles (1986 and 1987).

 Retirement

 After retiring Steinhausen has become an entrepreneur, running a trucking firm.
 He is father of current sidecar racer Jörg Steinhausen.